Alluxio/alluxio/docs/en/Admin-CLI.md

 The `report` command provides Alluxio running cluster information.

-For example, `report` can be used to get runtime cluster state and capacity information.
+For example, `report` can be used to get runing cluster state and capacity information.

 ```bash
 $ ./bin/alluxio fsadmin report